 She trained in design thinking at the Stanford d.school’s Executive Bootcamp.
 And she uses empathy and rapid ideation to develop meaningful narratives into carefully crafted stories that inspire audiences large and small.
 A lover of data, Jen toggles easily between left and right brain to craft strategies backed by both insights and data.
 One of her isms: “be the data point”.

 She was owner and principal of Well-Built Design Inc. which was a graphic and web design firm based in Chicago in the height of the Web 1.0 era.
-Prior to that, she was visual designer for several Fortune 500.
-And her first job was with a very tough boss who created the brand standards for the University of Illinois at Chicago—she had been a fierce protector of corporate brand standards every since!
+Prior to that, she was visual designer for several Fortune 500 companies and non-profits.
+And her first job was with a very tough boss who created the graphic standards for the University of Illinois at Chicago—she had been a fierce protector of corporate brand standards every since!

 Her license plate is CMD SHFT and she often sees people in her rear view mirror taking pictures and pointing.